Biography

 I continue to contribute to the vascular surgery research community by serving as an Editorial Board member of the Journal of Vascular Surgery: Venous and Lymphatic Disorders, and as a peer reviewer for the Journal of Vascular Surgery: Cases and Innovative Techniques, and the Journal of Vascular Surgery.

-Currently I am interested in creating a vascular surgery residency program at the University of New Mexico with the collaboration of community and academic surgeons in Albuquerque to assure a balanced and robust training environment for potential learners.
+After gaining approval for an integrated vascular surgery residency program at the University of New Mexico, I now serve as the program director with the collaboration of community and academic surgeons in Albuquerque to assure a balanced and robust training environment for potential learners.
 Using my past experience in education combined with collaboration and community-building strategies, I believe there is great opportunity for providing learners with a vast experience to prepare future vascular surgeons to enter any practice they may aspire to join.

 Areas of Specialty